Skip to content

 Containers are not free.
 For a developer's interactive workflow there are three real costs:

-• Filesystem performance overhead on macOS — every container engine runs a Linux VM with bind-mounts across that boundary.
+• Filesystem performance overhead on macOS — every container engine on macOS runs a Linux VM with bind-mounts across that boundary.
 Filesystem-heavy operations (Rails asset compilation, large monorepo grep, Node module dependency resolution) are measurably slower.
+On Linux, containers run natively on the host kernel — filesystem bind-mount performance is near-native and this concern does not apply.

 • Host-service integration friction — the 1Password agent, system Keychain, Tailscale, VPN clients, and editor servers all live on the host.
 Reaching them from inside a container is per-tool fiddly.